firefox-devtools/debugger/docs/maintainer.md

 Patches are a great way to clarify what work needs to be done.

-Patches on "up for grabs" issues help clarify where the code should go and are often clearer than english.
+Patches on `available` issues help clarify where the code should go and are often clearer than English.

 Tips: